carycode/krnl/README.md

 - automatic recognition of Arduino architeture
  - supports all atmega variants I have had available (168,328,1280,2560 - uno, duemillanove, mega 1280 and 2560)
+- Priority ceiling supported with k_prio_wait and k_prio_signal where you supply with task priorities

 ## Some characteristics: